tangledbytes/noobaa-operator/doc/bucket-class-crd.md

   replicationPolicy: [{ "rule_id": "rule-1", "destination_bucket": "first.bucket", "filter": {"prefix": "ba"}}]
 ```

-BucketClass in namespace other than NooBaa System namespace:
+BucketClass in namespace other than NooBaa System namespace, here `<TARGET-NOOBAA-SYSTEM-NAMESPACE>` is the namespace where NooBaa system is deployed:

 ```shell
 TODO